Configuration

 ⚠️ Do not turn on debug mode in production environments.

 The debug flag configures if the Connector is set to production or debug mode.
-Defaults to false
+Defaults to false.
+Can also be configured using the environment variable DEBUG.

 enforceCertificatePinning available since version 6.5.0